Get to know the client

 - It introduces robustness, flexibility and scalability to the architecture.

 Basically, what we could learn from this process is that it is important to fit software systems into the solution architecture based on their strengths not what is offered or possible as an extra.
-Episerver CMS and Episerver Commerce excel in personalized content delivery and eCommerce capabilities.
+Optimizely CMS and Optimizely Commerce excel in personalized content delivery and eCommerce capabilities.
 But it is very important not to make required background processes detrimental to these capabilities.